Dr. Colleen Donegan, Program Director

 - Adult/Gerontology Clinical Nurse Specialist (AGCNS), which qualifies the graduate to seek certification as a Clinical Nurse Specialist in the Adult/Gerontology clinical specialty.

-- Adult/Gerontology Primary Care Nurse Practitioner (AGPCNP) which qualifies the graduate to seek certification and employment as a Nurse Practitioner in the Primary Care specialty.
+- Adult/Gerontology Primary Care Nurse Practitioner (AGPCNP) which qualifies the graduate to seek certification and employment as a Nurse Practitioner in this Primary Care specialty.

-- Adult/Gerontology Acute Care Nurse Practitioner (AGACNP) which qualifies the graduate to seek certification and employment as a Nurse Practitioner in the Acute Care specialty.
+- Adult/Gerontology Acute Care Nurse Practitioner (AGACNP) which qualifies the graduate to seek certification and employment as a Nurse Practitioner in this Acute Care specialty.

 - Psychiatric Mental Health Nurse Practitioner (PMHNP) which qualifies the graduate to seek certification and employment as Psychiatric Mental Health Nurse Practitioner.